Get

 Are These Dogs Good for Families? 🏠

 Yes, Lakeland Terriers are excellent family companions known for being patient with younger kids and having a sweeter demeanor versus other terriers.
-They’re very loyal to their families and fearless toward strangers but have a polite and social gentleman otherwise.
+They’re loyal to their families and fearless toward strangers but have a polite and social temperament otherwise.
 Lakelands make fast friends and are amenable toward houseguests when they’re well-socialized, but they can be excitable, so you’ll have to teach them not to jump up on people.

-Image By: Eventsfb Pixabay
+Image Credit: eventsfb, Pixabay

 Does This Breed Get Along With Other Pets? 🐶 😽